 Q4: Complete streets- consider drainage improvements/effects and utility Additional information on Stormwater and Pollution coordination and improvements.
-Something not metioned at the presentation, on, Prevention was added to the discussion of Roadway so curious how much these are considered. and is addressed in the Parking policies.
+Something not metioned at the presentation, Prevention was added to the discussion of Roadways so curious how much these are considered. and is addressed in the Parking policies.
 The CTP is supportive of technologies, policies and initiatives that improve safety and efficiency for all users of the transportation system.
 Information on Q4: ITS- "full connected car" abilities.
 I am told even older cars can become new technologies and initiatives can be considered "connected." in future updates of the CTP.
-The CTP establishes a coordinated transportation Q4: Burlingame 101 Exchange now adds time to commuters and residents in planning framework for the county over the next Lyon Hoag neighborhood to Rollins Ave need 3 signal lights as opposed to 1 to 20+ years.
-Additional information on specific get off freeway and get to Rollins Ave, also signals for left turning onto street projects, corridor improvements, and new initiatives before RR tracks isn't signed to train closings can be considered in future updates of the CTP.
-Additional information on Stormwater and Pollution Q4: Use of green technology: pavers, pervious concrete, porous asphalt on Prevention was added to the discussion of Roadways streets or specific lanes on streets (parking lanes, dedicated bike paths). nes on streets (parking lanes, dedicated bike paths). and is addressed in the Parking policies.
-Q4: Convert carpool lanes to mass transit lanes with mass transit 4 or more iss transit lanes with mass transit 4 or more Thank you for your suggestion.
+The CTP establishes a coordinated transportation Q4: Burlingame 101 Exchange now adds time to commuters and residents in planning framework for the county over the next Lyon Hoag neighborhood to Rollins Ave need 3 signal lights as opposed to 1 to to 20+ years.
+Additional information on specific get off freeway and get to Rollins Ave, also signals for left turning onto street t projects, corridor improvements, and new initiatives before RR tracks isn't signed to train closings can be considered in future updates of the CTP.
+Additional information on Stormwater and Pollution Q4: Use of green technology: pavers, pervious concrete, porous asphalt on Prevention was added to the discussion of Roadways streets or specific lanes on streets (parking lanes, dedicated bike paths). and is addressed in the Parking policies.
+Q4: Convert carpool lanes to mass transit lanes with mass transit 4 or more Thank you for your suggestion.
 This can be people per vehicle, this allows lyft and uber to provide door to door service. considered in future updates of the CTP.